petripykalainen/simple_project/README.md

 ## Instuctions

-run `docker-compose up --build` at root folder frontend currently running at port 80, backend at port 8080 on localhost.
+run `docker-compose up --build` at root folder.
+Frontend currently running at port 80, backend at port 8080 on localhost.

 ## Todo: